 Our Chicago minority shareholder and LLC member attorneys have litigated minority oppression and breach of fiduciary duty lawsuits for decades.

 Super Lawyers named Chicago shareholder, LLC member and partnership dispute attorney Peter Lubin a Super Lawyer and corporate oppression attorney Patrick Austermuehle a Rising Star in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience litigating shareholder oppression, partnership disputes, and complex business divorce suits as well as myriad other commercial litigation cases involving non-compete agreements, franchise and dealer termination, breach of contract, copyright, trademark, commercial disparagement, and class action defense.
 Our Wheaton and Naperville minority shareholder lawyers handle emergency business litigation involving TROS, preliminary injunctions, covenants not-to-compete, and trade secret misappropriation.
 We also assist Chicago, Evanston and Oak Brook area businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling (630) 333-0333.
 You can also contact us online here.